 Slack Integration

 Connect CatchIntent to Slack to receive signals where your team already works.
-Slack integration uses OAuth for secure, seamless connection.
+Slack integration uses OAuth for secure, one-click setup.

 -